CAIDA/bgpstream-docker/README.md

     ENTRYPOINT ["/usr/bin/python3"]
     CMD ["pybgpstream-print.py"]

-Make sure the name the python script as `pybgpstream-print.py` or any name that correspond to the first parameter of the `COPY` command in the Dockerfile.
-Also I name the docker image as `Dockerfile.pybgpstream` and tag the image as `pybgpstream`.
+Make sure to name the python script as `pybgpstream-print.py` or any name that corresponds to the first parameter of the `COPY` command in the Dockerfile.
+Also name the docker image as `Dockerfile.pybgpstream` and tag the image as `pybgpstream`.
 Change them as you wish.

 At this point, we have a docker file and a python script, we and build and run this image now.